bbauska/JS-Intermediate-JS/README.md

 // 2
 </pre>

-With the advent of ES6, this can also be done using the spread operator.
+<p>With the advent of ES6, this can also be done using the spread operator.</p>

 <pre>
 const newObj = {...obj};